Siamian/Studies-projects/README.md

 My projects and projects of my section during my studies in Electronics and Telecommunications at the Silesian University of Technology in Gliwice.

 # List of project:
-- Data segregation in RAM memory
+- Data segregation in RAM
 - System measuring the reaction time
 - Thermometer with TFT display